Everyday Wonder: The Psychology and Benefits of Awe

 — Socrates

-Recently, as I traveled by air to visit family in another, I was struck, as I always am, by the wonder of flight.
-Maybe because I’ve spent most of my life with my feet on the ground and don’t fly that often, I still find the experience of flying absolutely exhilarating.
-There’s the physical thrill—the push of gravity against the seat, the butterflies in the stomach—and that sense of awe: the amazement that human beings can soar into the skies so routinely, and spanning distances in hours that just a few generations ago would have taken months, or even years to cross.
+Recently, as I traveled by air to visit family in another state, I was struck by the wonder of flight.
+Maybe because I’ve spent most of my life with my feet on the ground and don’t fly often, I still find the experience of flying absolutely exhilarating.
+There’s the physical thrill at take off—the push of gravity against the seat, the butterflies in the stomach—and once airborne, that sense of awe; the breathtaking views once reserved for the gods, and the amazement that human beings can soar into the skies so routinely, comfortably spanning great distances in a matter of hours—journeys that just a few generations ago would have been perilous, taking months, or even years.

 View of clouds from airplane window.
 The experience of awe and wonder.

-As the plane was taking off, I happened to noticed the people around me; the man beside me lost in his book, the women behind me chatting away, across the aisle a couple sat scrolling their phones, headphones in their ears… as if nothing remarkable were happening.
+As the plane was lifting off the ground, I happened to take notice of the people around me: the man beside me lost in his book, the women behind me chatting away, and across the aisle a couple scrolling their phones, headphones in their ears… as if nothing remarkable were happening.

-In that moment I was struck by this masterful achievement!
-A miracle, really—built on the work and ingenuity of countless individuals, many literally sacrificing their lives, so that we might know and do this amazing thing, and do it well: to FLY comfortably and safely.
+In that moment I was struck by this masterful achievement—a miracle, really—built on the inspiration, hard work, and ingenuity of countless individuals, many literally sacrificing their lives, so that we might know and do this amazing thing, and do it well: to FLY comfortably and safely.

-And then I smiled, realizing my own distraction as I sat critically observing others instead of being fully present in the awe and wonder of it myself.
+And then I smiled, realizing my own distraction—as I sat critically observing those around me instead of being fully present in the awe and wonder of the moment myself.

 What Is Awe?